 Playing an outdoor musical instrument does not have a required skill level, or an age limit, so it's something that friends or families can do together, all contributing and creating their own musical ideas and sounds.

 We strongly believe that outdoor musical play ticks all the right boxes – it offers cognitive, emotional and physical play opportunities.
-Outdoor musical instruments provide an alternative play solution to a number of locations such as public parks, school playground equipment, forests and other public areas.
+Outdoor musical instruments a provide an alternative play solution to a number of locations such as public parks, school playground equipment, forests and other public areas.
 They encourage cooperation and creative thinking - perfect for those who want to avoid conflict and create harmony in their outdoor environment and for playgrounds designed with inclusive play in mind.

 Outdoor musical instruments present schools with an excellent way of incorporating outdoor education into the day-to-day curriculum and children will love the fact that music can be used in a context outside of the classroom.
 They make wonderful playground equipment for schools and nurseries as well as outdoor learning and music resources.
 The introduction of a musical garden or outdoor 'soundscape' will excite and inspire children musically while enjoying the obvious benefits that arise from spending time in the natural environment.